taijeronv/taijeronv_info/content/authors/admin/_index.md

 ## Why you should hire me
 Professional, competent, and reliable.

-Have you ever been in an organization where there was this one guy that had a calming effect?
-You know what I'm talking about, someone who shows up, and all of a sudden, all your fears are gone because you know he's going to take care of everything.
+Have you ever been in an organization where there was this one guy that always got things done?
+He shows up and all of a sudden, all your fears are gone because you know he's going to take care of everything.

-### I'm that guy.
+**I'm that guy.**

 My current boss describes me as his safety net.
 He knows that I can run the team in his absence, manage the different personalities in the office, and get things done.
 Professional, competent, and reliable.

 ## Goals
 I have a number of personal and professional goals that I would like to accomplish in the next five years.

 ### Personal Goals
 - In one year I'd like take my Russian to a B2 level.
-- In three months I would like to complete the software requirements and rules for my passion project NextGen Wargame (NGW)
+- In three months I would like to complete the software requirements and rules for my passion project NextGen Wargame (NGW).
 - In nine months, I would like to have a playable demo.
 - In 18 months, I would like to have a minimum viable product (MVP) that I can shop around to interested company's.